artesaos/laravel-installer/README.md

 laravel new `name` `version`
 ```

+The option `--interactive` is available.
+This will ask for packages to require on your project

 Replace `name` for your project name and `version` for one of the available versions:

 `4.2`